chunman906/chunman906/README.md

 ## Man Poon's Profile
 - 👋 Hi, I’m **Man Poon** and currently looking for opportunity in technology after graduated from Le Wagon coding bootcamp.
-- 👀 Passionate about web development and curious on data analytics as well.
-Currently learning with main focus on **Ruby on Rails and JavaScript**.
+- 👀 Passionate about web development and curious on data analytics.
+Learning with focus on **Ruby on Rails and JavaScript**.
 - 🌱 Previously worked in equity analysis area of financial industry.
 Proficient in **Bloomberg terminal** and MS excel.

   <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=chunman906&layout=compact" />